tom-howard/ros2/docs/course/part5.md

     source ~/.bashrc
     ```

-1. Run your node with `ros2 run`...
+1. Run your node with `ros2 run`:

+    ```
+    ros2 run part5_actions camera_sweep_action_client.py
+    ```

+    With the command above as it is, the server will reject the goal (check back in **TERMINAL 2** to find out why).
+How can you modify the above command (by adding some additional arguments), so that the `camera_sweep_action_client.py` node actually sends a valid goal?[^goal_params]

+    [^goal_params]: You need to explicitly set the `goal_images` and `goal_angle` parameters at runtime, [much like we did here with the `number_game_client.py` service client](./part4.md#ex5).

+1. Having modified the `ros2 run` command to successfully send a *valid* goal to the `camera_sweep` action server, the robot should start to turn, capturing images as it goes.

-    The node that we've created here makes a call to the action server and then exits, it doesn't even wait for the server to finish its task!
+    The Client that we've created here makes a call to the action server and then exits, it doesn't even wait for the server to finish its task!
 The only way that we'd know if the action was successful, is if we were to keep an eye on **TERMINAL 2**, to see the action *server* respond to the goal that was sent to it...
 The client itself provides no feedback during the action, nor the result at the end.
 Let's look to incorporate that now...

 #### Part 2: Handling a Result

 1. Go back to the `camera_sweep_action_client.py` file in VS Code.

-1. In order to be able to handle the result that is sent from an action server, we first need to handle the response that the server sends in response to the goal itself.
+1. In order to be able to handle the result that is sent from an action server, we first need to handle the response that the server sends to the goal itself.

     Within the `send_goal()` method of the `CameraSweepActionClient()` class, find the line that reads: